clough42/node-red-contrib-thingspeak42/README.md

 All errors posting data to ThingSpeak are caught and posted to the Node-Red error handler, so you can add an error handler to your flow to handle them.

+## Logging

+The node logs when it matches a topic, stores a value and ultimately posts the data to ThingSpeak.
+Please note that the API key is removed from the URL and replaced with "XXXXXXXXXX" in the log messages to avoid leaking sensitive data.
+The real API key is used for the actual ThingSpeak transaction.